AstreaRider/notes-api-demo/README.md

 # notes-api-demo

-This is simple notes api for demo purpose.\
+This simple notes API is used for CI pipeline demo purpose.\
 Copied from this tutorial: https://dev.to/percoguru/getting-started-with-apis-in-golang-feat-fiber-and-gorm-2n34

 ## Installation